Jehi7/Jehi7/README.md

 ***

-● I'm currently working as a freelancer!
+● I'm currently working on a research about autonomous drone control with ROS

-● In general, I usually program in JS or C#.
+● I tend to program in Py, JS, or C#

-● Lately, I've been studying python!

 ● Ask me about anything :D